iamrupambiswas/100DaysOfCode/README.md

 - Merged **Sorted Arrays**: Combined two sorted arrays into one using the two-pointer approach.
 - Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day20)

+### Day 22 – Linked List Implementation and Traversal
+Today, I delved into the world of **Linked Lists** and focused on their implementation and traversal techniques:
+- Implemented a **Singly Linked List**, understanding the structure of nodes and how they link together.
+- Learned how to **traverse** a linked list, visiting each node and accessing its value.
+- Practiced methods to **insert nodes** at various positions (beginning, end, and specific indices) to enhance my understanding of dynamic memory allocation.
+- Explored how to **delete nodes** and manage links correctly to maintain the integrity of the list.
+- Developed a clear grasp of the differences between arrays and linked lists regarding memory management and performance.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day22)

+### Day 23 – Linked List Operations: Adding and Deleting Nodes
+Today, I focused on advanced operations for **Linked Lists**:
+- Implemented the functionality to **add a new node** to the linked list at various positions (beginning, end, and specific indices).
+- Practiced the process of **deleting existing nodes**, ensuring that the links between nodes are properly managed to maintain the list's integrity.
+- Explored edge cases such as deleting the head node and handling empty lists.
+- Developed methods to traverse the list and display its contents after performing additions and deletions.
+- Gained a deeper understanding of how dynamic memory allocation works in linked lists compared to static data structures like arrays.
+- Check it out on GitHub: [GitHub Link](https://github.com/iamrupambiswas/100DaysOfCode/tree/master/day23)

 ## Daily Log

 | Day | Date       | Project Title                        | Description                                                 |